Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Results

 \subsection{Training time}

-The training-time comparison is summarized in Table~\ref{table:time}.
-For the SIDM model, NN training is \(147.4\) times faster than GP training, while for the phenomenological model the corresponding speed-up is \(44.9\).
+The training-time comparison is summarised in Table~\ref{table:time}.
+For the SIDM model, GP training took 147.4 times as long as NN training, while for the phenomenological model, the GP training took 45.3 times as long as NN training.
 The larger gain in the SIDM case reflects the greater cost of GP training for the larger 8000-point library.